nodejs/node/doc/api/n-api.md

 Returns `napi_ok` if the API succeeded.

-This API returns the array of propertys for the Object passed in
+This API returns the array of properties for the Object passed in

 #### napi_set_property
 <!-- YAML